 Our meeting will include Directors for Global Education and Deans from a Mellon Foundation Global Liberal Arts consortium that includes Carleton, Connecticut College, Colorado College, Grinnell, Hamilton, Lafayette, Mount Holyoke, Middlebury, Saint Lawrence, Trinity College, Union, Wesleyan, and Williams.
 With strong regional connections to the Claremont Colleges, as well as nearby peer institutions, we will be able to offer presentations and share perspectives on global liberal arts from leading institutions across Southern California.
 Yale University and Yale-NUS College (Singapore) have agreed to participate, and both will be sending teams of faculty to represent their new projects in undergraduate education and liberal arts.
 Yale and Yale-NUS jointly organized a conference in 2016 entitled “Globalizing the Liberal Arts and many of participants from that meeting would be invited and expected to attend.

-An additional opportunity exists to connect to excellent liberal arts programs internationally and we will be including several representatives of leading international institutions from around the world, including Singapore, Japan, India, the Netherlands, Switzerland, Kenya, China, and Malaysia.
+An additional opportunity exists to connect to excellent liberal arts programs internationally, and we will include several representatives of leading international institutions from around the world, including Singapore, Japan, India, the Netherlands, Switzerland, Kenya, China, and Malaysia.
 The presence of representatives from a wide range of international liberal arts colleges and programs will provide a truly global perspective.

 GLA REPORT AND TALKS